 Hopefully this short tour of methods of getting knots out of Cockapoo fur has proved helpful!
 If there’s one thing I’d like to leave you with it’s this: don’t worry!
 Knots can and will occur in your Cockapoo all the time.

 It’s knot a sign that you’re a bad owner (sorry about the pun), or something to be ashamed of.

 If you’ve let your brushing routine slip a little, or perhaps didn’t have one to start with – it’s OK.
 You’re reading an article on the internet about how to fix the problem – that’s great!

 If you’re interested in caring for your Cockapoo – why not check out some of my other articles on this topic.
 We have everything from how to trim your Cockapoo’s face, to a complete checklist of everything you’ll need for a Cockapoo puppy.
+We’ve also got you covered with a quick guide on trimming your Cockapoo’s nails!
 Enjoy!